alephium/www/src/content/news/the-bsc-alephium-bridge-is-live-on-testnet-a8cddd0a5014/index.md

 You will need enough test BNB to pay the gas fee for your incoming transaction on the BSC Testnet (and send it to the Alephium Testnet).

-You can get 0.05 BNB per day from <a href="https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/" >https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/</a>
+You can get 0.05 BNB per day from [https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/](https://faucet.quicknode.com/binance-smart-chain/bnb-testnet/)

 After receiving the tBNB funds, your Metamask wallet can pay the transaction fee for the bridge on the target chain.